konflux-ci/architecture/ADR/00xx-component-references.md

 Another OLM Operator Scenario: an operator git repo contains both the controller code and the bundle metadata.

 * The user has two Components, that both point to the same repo.
-* The bundle Component declares that it embeds references to the controller image Component, by way of a new `ComponentEmbedding` CR.
+* The bundle Component declares that it `depends on` the controller image Component, by way of the new field on the Component CR.
-* [integration-service] will always skip testing for the controller Component because it is known to be an *embedded component*.
+* [integration-service] will always skip testing for the controller Component because it is known to be an **dependency** component.
 * [build-service] will propagate the digest reference as a PR to the bundle image, which happens to be the same git repository as the controller Component.

+Think about branches:

 * The user submitted their controller image update on the `new-feature` branch.
 * [build-service] pushes its commits with the new image digest references to a new feature branch that uses the triggering feature branch name as a prefix: `new-feature/<suffix>`.
   * This works like it does in most other cases.
 Let the user merge the original PR, and only after that will [integration-service] update the checks for `new-feature` to say “okay to merge now!”
   * When the user merges the originla PR, [build-service] will update the PR it filed on the `new-feature/<suffix>` branch to take it out of "Draft", indicating that it is safe to merge now.
 It may potentially rebase the PR to trigger a new build or use `/retest`.

 ## Miscellany